arii/cone_detector/README.md

 This code was adapted from here: http://opencv-srf.blogspot.com/2010/09/object-detection-using-color-seperation.html .

 This code will track the cone and update its location over time.
 Three opencv windows are created: control, original, and thresholded image.
 In control you can change the hue, value, and saturation thresholds we are using to detect the orange cone.
 The original window will display the original image with a line tracing its location over time.
 Lastly, threshold should display a mostly black window with the orange cone in white.
 If you cannot see the cone you can modify the threshold values.
+##### Visualization:
+Running the code should automatically display three cv windows.

 #### contour.py (Contour image detection in python)A